NS2CDT/ns2_beta/README.md

     - Fixed Powernode not dispalying the correct outline while blighted.
     - Fixed commanders forced to repress the grid key for dual action items.
         - A commander can now keep the medpack key pressed, and drop one medpack for each subsequent mouse click.
+    - Fixed scan not having a visual range displayed
 - 03/04/2020
     - Added 3 new colors to be used with Blight.
     - New Colors used are based on player or structure health, respectively.